 - Navigate to Inventory → New → Stock Adjustment.

 - Enter a Reference (if applicable).

-- Choose the correct Account for expense.
+- Choose the correct Account for stock adjustment expenses.

 NOTE: Non-Zero Stock on Hand refers to existing stock at a location.
 If there are no items in stock at a location, use Zero stock on hand even if the item is in stock elsewhere in your inventory.

-To adjust quantities of Non-Zero stock on hand stock:
+Adjust quantities of Non-Zero stock on hand stock: